endless-labs/endless-vscode-plugin/README.md

 Confirm that invoking `move-analyzer --version` in a command line terminal prints out `move-analyzer` version number.

-If it doesn't, then retry the instructions in [Installing `endless-move-analyzer language server`](#installing-endless-move-analyzer-language-server).
+If it doesn't, then retry the instructions in [Installing Language Server](#Installing Language Server).

 If it does successfully print this output, try closing and re-opening the Visual Studio Code application, as it may not have picked up the update to your PATH.